≡ Menu

 What factors influence the cost of a $1,000,000 life insurance policy?

 The cost of a $1,000,000 life insurance policy can vary depending on several factors, such as your age, gender, health, occupation, and hobbies.
-Additionally, the type of policy you choose, such as term or permanent life insurance, can also impact the cost.
+The type of policy you choose, such as term or permanent life insurance, can also impact the cost.

 Is a $1,000,000 life insurance policy more expensive than a policy with a lower coverage limit?

-While a $1,000,000 life insurance policy may seem more expensive than policies with lower coverage limits, the actual cost of insurance per unit is often lower.
-This means that you can get more coverage for your money with a $1,000,000 policy than with a lower coverage limit policy.
+While a $1,000,000 life insurance policy may seem more expensive than policies with lower coverage limits, insurance per unit is often lower.
+This means you can get more coverage for your money with a $1,000,000 policy than a lower coverage limit policy.

 How can I get a more accurate estimate of the cost of a $1,000,000 life insurance policy?